 Enable two-factor authentication

 Enabling 2FA for your URIports account is easy.
-Log in with your credentials; press the user icon in the top-right corner, and then press Settings.
-Under the Security section, press the Enable Two-Factor Auth link.
+First, log in with your credentials; press the user icon in the top-right corner and press Settings.
+Then, under the Security section, press the Enable Two-Factor Auth link.
 You will see something like this:

 Scan the QR code with your preferred authenticator app, like Google Authenticator, Authy, or something else.
 This generates a code that you must enter in the popup.
 The next time you log in, you'll have to enter your credentials and the code generated by your 2FA authenticator.